Kotak Assured Savings Plan

 Do not put all of your eggs in one basket.
-If you invest all your money in one plan and that goes down, your portfolio would be doomed.
-So, you must diversify your portfolio by investing in various assets like equities, mutual funds, Gold, bank deposits, life insurance etc. Also, you need to diversify among debt and equity in MF and multiple industries like infrastructure, IT, banking, cement, pharma, etc.
+If you invest all your money in one plan and that goes down, your portfolio will be doomed.
+So, you must diversify your portfolio by investing in various assets like equities, mutual funds, Gold, bank deposits, life insurance, etc. Also, you need to diversify among debt and multiple industries like infrastructure, IT, banking, cement, pharma, etc.

 Keep yourself updated with the performance of your portfolio.
-If the assets have deviated from your target percentages, it’s time to rebalance.
+If the assets have deviated from your target percentages, it is time to rebalance.
 You can rebalance the portfolio in one of two ways:

 2. You can even sell shares of the funds that did very well to purchase more shares of the funds that did not.

 Diversification is a powerful tool for investors and businesses alike, providing a pathway to long-term success and financial stability.
 Whether you are investing in your personal savings or running a business, diversification is key to mitigating risk and maximizing returns.